Introduction and Legal Disclaimer

 Rule #2: Do not engage in or promote illegal, unethical or threatening activities.

-You may not use this website to promote illegal, unethical or threatening activities, including but not limited to intentionally sharing private, semi-private or identifying information about people with malicious intent (aka "doxxing").
+You may not use this website to promote illegal, unethical, threatening or seditious activities, including but not limited to intentionally sharing private, semi-private or identifying information about people with malicious intent (aka "doxxing"), cyber bullying, fomenting sedition or calling for violent action against lawful government institutions, their employees, or elected representatives.

 Rule #3: Keep it on topic.